z-eitgeist/Golang-Cisco-Meraki/README.md

 # Installation

-Clone this repository to your local machine.
+1. Clone this repository to your local machine.

-Open a terminal window and navigate to the directory where you cloned the repository.
+2. Open a terminal window and navigate to the directory where you cloned the repository.

-Review and modify the code as needed, enter your API Key
+3. Review and modify the code as needed, enter your API Key

 # Usage

 To run the script, open a terminal window and navigate to the directory where you cloned the repository.
 Then run the following command:

     go run main.go

-The script will connect to the Meraki API and retrieve information about your network.
-You can modify the script to retrieve information about other Meraki objects by updating the API endpoints and parameters.
+The script will connect to the Meraki API and retrieve information about your organizations and networks.

 # License

 This project is licensed under the MIT License - see the LICENSE file for details.

 # Contributing

 If you would like to contribute to this project, please submit a pull request with your changes.